This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 1. Leicester Square Cinemas

-Budget conscious cinema goers may want to visit The Prince Charles Cinema on nearby Leicester Place, which is more arthouse and shows lots of classics.
-Screenings start from £1 if you become a member.
+Also, budget conscious London cinema goers may want to visit The Prince Charles Cinema on nearby Leicester Place (just off Leicester Square London), which is more arthouse and shows lots of classics.
+Screenings at the Prince Charles Cinema start from £1 if you become a member.

 2. Leicester Square Film Statues – Scenes in the Square

-Befitting for the all the film premiere it hosts, Leicester Square recently unveiled its Scenes from the Square statue trail, a series of bronze statues representing different decades in the cinema from Mary Poppins and Laurel & Hardy to Mr Bean and Bugs Bunny.
+Befitting for the all the film premiere it hosts, Leicester Square in London recently unveiled its Leicester Square Scenes from the Square statue trail, a series of bronze statues representing different decades in the cinema from Mary Poppins and Laurel & Hardy to Mr Bean and Bugs Bunny.

-As you sit in or walk around Leicester Square, you’ll occasionally catch a glimpse of Chinese lanterns or the huge, iconic Chinatown gate (next to W Hotel), denoting the start of Chinatown.
+As you sit in or walk around Leicester Square park, you’ll occasionally catch a glimpse of Chinese lanterns or the huge, iconic Chinatown gate (next to W Hotel), denoting the start of Chinatown London.

-Chinese New Year is a particularly wonderful time to visit – apart from the Chinatown Gate, our favourite bit of Chinatown to visit is the alleyway known as Newport Court – there are several authentic bakeries around here and as the area is so enclosed, it often smells delicious.
+Chinese New Year in London is a particularly wonderful time to visit.
+Apart from the Chinatown Gate, our favourite bit of Chinatown to visit is the alleyway known as Newport Court – there are several authentic bakeries around here and as the area is so enclosed, it often smells delicious.

 4. Leicester Square Casinos

-You bet you wanna go to a casino whilst in Leicester Square – open 24 hours and often why Leicester Square can be so busy at night, the assorted casinos in the neighbourhood can be fun to visit (and all have lots of security which is also reassuring).
+You ‘bet’ you wanna go to a London Leicester Square casino whilst in the West End.
+Open 24 hours and often why Leicester Square can be so busy at night, the assorted Leicester Square casinos can be fun to visit (and all have lots of security which is also reassuring).

 Our favourite Leicester Square casino has to be the classic Hippodrome casino, which opened in 1900 and is based over several floors, including nightclubs, restaurants and numerous gaming tables.

-Other casinos that are located directly on the square include the Empire Casino and Grosvenor Casino.
+Other casinos that are located directly around London Leicester Square park square include the Empire Casino and Grosvenor Casino Leicester Square.

-A little piece of Japan in central London, this basement food hall and purveyor of Japanese goods is a nice diversion and just a short two minute walk away from Leicester Square in nearby Panton Street.
-As well as a comic book and gift section, they have a small but perfectly formed Japanese food court here selling fresh sushi and oodles of noodle dishes.
+A little piece of Japan in central London, Japan Centre Leicester Square is a basement food hall and purveyor of Japanese goods is a nice diversion and just a short two minute walk away from London Leicester Square (in nearby Panton Street).

 Check out our guide to the best Japanese shops in London over at our sister site Plan My Japan.

-Be prepared for long lines though – if you do get stuck in the queue, look out for the Laurel and Hardy film statues on the roof of the ticket booth, part of the Scenes from the Square trail.
+Be prepared for long lines though that sometimes snake all the way around the park in Leicester Square.
+If you do get stuck in the queue, look out for the Laurel and Hardy film statues on the roof of the ticket booth, part of the Scenes from the Square trail.

 7. Piccadilly Circus

-A short stroll from Leicester Square brings you to the world famous Piccadilly Circus, one of the main thoroughfares in London (and not actually home to any animals!).
+A short stroll from Leicester Square brings you to the world famous Piccadilly Circus near Soho, one of the main thoroughfares in London (and not actually home to any animals!).

 8. The Comedy Store, Leicester Square

-This famous comedy club on Oxendon Street was founded in the late seventies and made its name as the home of ‘alternative comedy’.
+Is actually located a quick walk away in Oxendon Street (no joke!) and was founded in the late seventies, originally making its name as the home of ‘alternative comedy’.

-The venue launched the careers of many popular British TV personalities such as Rik Mayall, Jennifer Saunders and Ben Elton, and popular stand up shows are held here seven nights a week.
-Check out the line up at thecomedystore.co.uk.
+The Comedy Store, Leicester Square launched the careers of many popular British TV personalities such as Rik Mayall, Jennifer Saunders and Ben Elton, and popular stand up shows are held here seven nights a week.
+Check out the line-up at thecomedystore.co.uk.